Posted 12 April 2020. PMN Crop News.

-Fargo, North Dakota (April 22, 2019)--North Dakota State University Extension has developed a spreadsheet to help farmers make informed prevented-planting decisions.
+Fargo, North Dakota (April, 9, 2020)--North Dakota State University Extension has developed a spreadsheet to help farmers make informed prevented-planting decisions.

-“Most producers in the eastern half of North Dakota are still waiting for fields to dry out so they can start field work and crop planting,” says Andrew Swenson, NDSU Extension farm management specialist.
-“This situation can change quickly if the weather cooperates, and with today’s large equipment, rapid planting progress can be made.
-However, now may be a good time to evaluate the economics of prevented planting so a timely decision can be made if weather events further delay planting to the crop insurance final planting date.”
+“Producers in North Dakota are waiting for fields to dry out so they can start field work and crop planting,” says Andrew Swenson, NDSU Extension farm management specialist.
+“Though it is early, once planting starts rapid progress can be made with today’s large equipment.
+Now may be a good time to evaluate the economics of prevented planting, so a timely decision can be made if weather events delay planting to the crop insurance final planting date.”

 After the final planting date, and if several eligibility requirements are met, producers may opt to collect a prevented-planting crop insurance indemnity payment and idle the ground.

-The prevented-planting indemnity is offset partially by the direct costs, such as cover crop seed, chemicals and fuel, to maintain the land that will not be used for crop production in 2019.
-This is compared with the income that could be obtained from growing a crop after the direct costs of production have been subtracted, Swenson says.
+The prevented-planting indemnity is offset partially by the direct costs, such as cover crop seed, chemicals and fuel, to maintain the land that will not be used for crop production in 2020.
+This is compared with the income that could be obtained from growing a crop after the direct costs of production have been subtracted.

 Two critical assumptions are the expected yield and market price if one seeds later.
 Producers run the risk of lower yields and quality.
 The analysis also considers crop insurance indemnities, which may be received if a producer plants the crop late and yields suffer.

-“Fortunately, the crop insurance coverage level only diminishes 1 percent per day for the first several days after the date when producers can choose prevented planting,” Swenson says.
-“Therefore, if a producer still can plant a few days late, he or she still can have a fairly strong safety net and have the upside revenue potential if better than expected yields and market prices exist.
+“Fortunately, the crop insurance coverage level only diminishes 1% per day for the first several days after the date when producers can choose prevented planting,” says Swenson.
+“Therefore, if a producer still can plant a few days late, he or she still can have a fairly strong safety net and have the upside revenue potential if better than expected yields and market prices exist.”

 "If soil conditions do not allow seeding by the prevented-planting date, each producer should analyze the prevented-planting option and consult an insurance agent if unsure whether the acreage qualifies, what the payment rates may be and other details," he notes.